angieloux/wineday-front-end/README.md

 # 👷 Currently WIP 👷

-- This is the front end a wine ecommerce app I am building with React.
+- This is the front end for a wine ecommerce app I am building with React.

 - The back end (build with Rails) can be found [here](https://github.com/angieloux/wineday-back-end)